 Fall, Jan.
 15

-Applicants must submit GRE general test scores and a sample of their work (generally one or two papers) for review by the admissions committee.
+Applicants must submit a sample of their work (generally one or two papers) for review by the admissions committee.

 - all Graduate School Requirements, including the TOEFL Exam or IELTS Academic Exam for non-native English applicants